 The tip of his hard on bulges against his black BDUs.
 Angel pushes it at the crotch of her sweats, and the fabric folds into her slick.
 Oh.
 God.
 Angel groans, his mouth sliding across her shirt, and burrows his face in her neck.
 Electricity bolts down her spine, pressing her head into her pillow.
 Buffy arches into him, her pelvis shifts as he lifts and then they are rubbing, rubbing together and oh, god, she could come right now.

 She closes her legs and her arms and tries to roll them over.
-He licks her neck and she bows, curling her head onto his and he swirls his hips in a way that just… she rocks and she pulls and he gives in, ducks his shoulder and goes with her.
+He resists, licks her neck and she bows, curling her head onto his and he swirls his hips in a way that just… she rocks and she pulls and he gives in, ducks his shoulder and goes with her.

 She sits up on his cock.
-He jolts in reaction and bounces, his legs coming up and his arms coming down, his fingers reaching for her hips, to steady her, but he’s still cuffed.
+He jolts in reaction and bounces, his knees coming up and his arms coming down, his fingers reaching for her hips, to steady her, but he’s still cuffed.
 He ends up whacking her instead.
 She grabs the chain and leans forward, taking his hands back over his head.
 He steals a kiss.

 He tries to lift his arms.
 She presses down.